AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/pdf-generator-backup-limitations.md

 ---
 title: PDF Generator backup limitations
 description: Learn about PDF Generator backup limitations.
-This document explains that the temporary directory that PDF Generator uses to convert files cannot be backed up as it clears the contents of the temporary directory at set intervals.
+The temporary directory that PDF Generator uses cannot be backed up as it clears the contents at set intervals.
 uuid: 9537ffde-4396-46d1-81ea-edcd25923ffb
 contentOwner: admin
 content-type: reference